RAK4260 WisDuo Breakout Board Quick Start Guide

 - The output should have no errors, as shown in Figure 20.

-- Once compiled, you can find the output file in the Debug folder of the directory, where you downloaded the firmware.
-See Figure 21.
+- Find the output file in the Debug folder of the directory where you downloaded the firmware.
+Refer to Figure 21 for guidance.

-- As the firmware is now ready, you are going to proceed to flashing it.
-To do this, you need to utilize your RAKDAP1 hardware tool and the pyocd software tool.
+- With the firmware now ready, proceed to flash it using the RAKDAP1 hardware tool and the pyOCD software tool.

 Flash the Firmware Using RAKDAP1